cantabile-kwok/FastSpeech2-using-kaldi-data/README.md

-# FastSpeech2 using Kaldi data
+# FastSpeech2 benchmark, using Kaldi data
 > Some people is habituated to use Kaldi & ESPnet feature & data.
 Meanwhile, the training & inference procedures in GlowTTS appears to be charming.
 So this project modifies [ming024's FastSpeech2 implementation](https://github.com/ming024/FastSpeech2) and [glow-tts official repo](https://github.com/jaywalnut310/glow-tts) so that we can train FastSpeech2 in GlowTTS style while using features extracted from Kaldi & ESPnet.

 ## Data Preparation